SquadcastHub/sq-squadcast-migrator/README.md

 - Generic `AlertingClient` interface for easy integration with new alerting systems
 - Dry-run mode to preview migration without making any changes
 - Command-line interface with clear options
+- Persistent tracking of failed migrations in a SQLite database
+- Ability to retry failed migrations without duplicating successful ones

 ## Installation